AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-02.md

 ### Context window limitations:
 - Long documents may get truncated or ignored
-- Memory is *not* persistent—everything resets after a session unless you manually re-include previous context
+- Memory is *not* persistent - everything resets after a session unless you manually re-include previous context
 - More tokens = higher latency and cost

 These limits are precisely why so much effort goes into **enhancing** LLMs through fine-tuning, retrieval systems, and smarter prompt engineering.